 01 .
 About this Project

 This is the second Case Study exercise I do for the Aela’s Master Interface Design course.
 The challenge this time was to redesign the Nespresso website taking into consideration some specific demands.
-Firstly, I was asked to take a mobile-first approach and create a responsive website (mobile and desktop) with focus on the home page and on one product page.
+Firstly, I was asked to create a responsive website (mobile and desktop) with focus on the home page and on one product page.
 Secondly, I should go through all the research and necessary steps for the completion of such project.
 Finally, I was required to build the elements of my project using the Atomic Design modular approach and create a style guide based on that.

-Toolkit: Adobe XD, Axure, Adobe InDesign, Whiteboard, Markers, Notepad, Post-its
+Adobe XD, Axure, Adobe InDesign, Whiteboard, Markers, Notepad, Post-its

 02 .
 Primary Research